Remove Unused CSS

 There are 3 subfolders, each one named after the first 3 letters of the hash: a, 9 and 2.
 The rest of the hash is used as the file's name: f2f40a719d9df1fffad70a63f1c1a

 • There will be one Used CSS entry for each cached page in the site.
-However, features like WebP Compatibility or Separate cache files for mobile devices will have their own Used CSS entry as well.
+However, features like WebP Compatibility or Mobile Cache will have their own Used CSS entry as well.

 • One used CSS file can be shared by multiple URLs if they have the same used CSS content.
 They will have the same hash value in the database.

-• The Used CSS generation tool will send requests to the non-cached pages to scan the CSS, so it's expected to see server logs with the ?nowprocket=1&no_optimize=1 query string attached to the URLs.
+• The Used CSS generation tool will send requests to the non-cached pages to scan the CSS, so it's expected to see server logs with the ?wpr_imagedimensions=1&nowprocket=1&no_optimize=1query string attached to the URLs.

 • The Used CSS generation requests will use the following user agents: